Pfizer & Moderna vaccines available at Singing River Health System!

 Even though the vaccine’s approval process was ordered at “warp speed”, before its release the FDA ensures any licensed vaccine is rigorously tested across multiple phases of trials before it is approved, including for emergency use.
 All vaccines are regularly reassessed once introduced and scientists are also constantly monitoring information from several sources for any sign that a vaccine may cause health risks.

 “We are committed to expediting the development of COVID-19 vaccines, but not at the expense of sound science and decision making.
 We will not jeopardize the public’s trust in our science-based, independent review of these or any vaccines.
 There’s too much at stake.”Stephen M. Hahn, M.D., FDA Commissioner, and Peter Marks, M.D., Ph.D., Director, Center for Biologics Evaluation and Research

 When will the vaccine be available?

 According to the MSDH, the first phase of vaccinations will be offered to health care workers who have the potential for direct or indirect exposure.
-Singing River will have received its first allocation of COVID-19 vaccines and begin offering vaccinations to front line team members on December 16th.
+Singing River received its first allocation of COVID-19 vaccines in December 2020.